danielfrg/danielfrg.com/content/blog/2018/07/istio-k8s-kelsey.md

 Kubernetes: Take your container images and gives you an application API across your machines.
 Gives you reliability (your app is always running) and collects some metrics (that the kernel knows about: CPU, memory, but not details).

+Kubernetes is not a complete platform. what about:

+- Visibility?
+Istio
-Kubernetes is not a complete platform. what about: Visibility?
-Istio.
-Secrets at a detail level on the applications?
-Vault.
-Details about the requests?
+- Secrets at a detail level on the applications?
+Vault
+- Details about the requests?
 Success vs failure?
+Prometheus
+- Tracing?
+Zipkin
-Prometheus.
-Tracing?
-Zipkin.
-Applications credentials (app needs access to DB)?
-Spiffe.
+- Applications credentials (app needs access to DB)?
+Spiffe

 Image a function that is 6 lines of code.
 To add one of this things it will maybe become 25 lines of code.
 No one will add those lines.